julienetie/lambdascript/lambdascript.md

 document.createElement('div') instanceof Object             // true
 document.createElement('div') instanceof HTMLDivElement     // true
 ```

-The above exmaple expresses the differenc between a "type" and an "object class".
-Programming languages like TypeScript treat object instances as types, which deviates from the native object classification system of JavaScript and often incures misrepresented typechecking where one value can belong to multiple types which is not prevelent in most major programming languages including JavaScript.
+The above example illustrates the difference between a "type" and an "object class."
+Programming languages like TypeScript treat object instances as types, which deviates from the native object classification system of JavaScript and often results in misrepresented type checking.

 - When working with object literals, you must determine that the value is not an array or null.
 - When working with object instances, you should detrmine the instanceof the value.